alexqfredrickson/notes/aws/aws.md

 ### API Gateway

 AWS API Gateway is a service for creating, publishing, monitoring, maintaining, and securing REST, HTTP, and WebSocket-based APIs.

+Once a REST API has been created you need to deploy it and make it callable.
+When deploying a REST API, you can use "stage variables" as pseudo-environment-variables.
+A use-case for stage variables is to specify different back-end endpoints.

+You also need to associate it with a "stage", which is like a version or environment tag.

+### SES

+AWS Simple Email Service (SES) is an email platform that lets you send and receive email with a custom address/domain.

+SES calls are limited by an account's maximum send rate.

 ## General Concepts